 - Composite stock

-If you are looking for a crossbow for big game, then the Barnett Whitetail Hunter is the bow for you.
+If you are looking for a crossbow for the big game, then the Barnett Whitetail Hunter is the bow for you.
 This crossbow has everything that would need to take down whitetail deer easily.

 Top Crossbow For Small Game & Target Practice